CJ-2123/kh2-ps2-plando/README.md

 - Cavern of Remembrance, Transport to Remembrance, and Garden of Assemblage are still in the game but treasures and rewards have been removed

 - Various gameplay adjustments made in FM are the same
+	- Timeless River windows are the same as FM (OG has less waves)
 	- Conditions to end Twilight Town station fight, Beast's Castle parlor fight, and Agrabah street fight are the same (100 hits, low HP, or 90 seconds)
 	- Land of Dragons morale gauge and Cogsworth's grip gauge still deplete quicker than OG
 	- Timers changed for FM are still the same: